DECEMBER 2024 READING LIST

 Another section that both bolstered my strength and simultaneously discouraged me was her explanation of how long it actually takes to write a book—two to ten years.
 I was amazed, but then she goes on to explain how there are exceptions, but there is no call to take human extremes as norms.”

-Finally, she encourages the aspiring writer to write as if he or she were dying.
+Finally, she encourages the aspiring writer to write as if they were dying.
 What would I put on a page if I only had three months to live?
 Similarly, what would I want to put on paper if the only people who would read it were terminally ill?
 Her words were a great motivator, and she has a dry wit that I greatly enjoyed.

 The only area of the short book where I felt disconnected was her stories of living in the Pacific Northwest.
-It felt disjointed with the rest of the book, although there is one section where she asks someone about his project, and his description is dead on for what it feels like to write over time.
+It felt disjointed from the rest of the book, though there is one section where she asks someone about his project, and his description is spot-on for what it feels like to write over time.
 That in itself was a great part of reading, but the last chapter, although interesting, did not seem connected.
-Nonetheless, I enjoyed the book and will reread it soon to pep myself when my writing is slow.
+Nonetheless, I enjoyed the book and will reread it soon to pep myself up when my writing is slow.

 4.5/Stars